NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/intro-to-lidar/make-chm-R/create-canopy-height-model-in-R.md

 ## Recommended Reading
 <a href="https://www.neonscience.org/chm-dsm-dtm-gridded-lidar-data" target="_blank">
 What is a CHM, DSM and DTM?
-About Gridded, Raster lidar Data</a>
+About Gridded, Raster LiDAR Data</a>

 </div>